2025–26 UTEP Miners women's basketball team

-The 2025–26 UTEP Miners women's basketball team represents the University of Texas at El Paso during the 2025–25 NCAA Division I women's basketball season.
-The Miners, led by Keitha Adams in the third season of her second stint as head coach, and 19th season overall, play their home games at the Don Haskins Center in El Paso, Texas, as members of Conference USA.
+The 2025–26 UTEP Miners women's basketball team represents the University of Texas at El Paso during the 2025–26 NCAA Division I women's basketball season.
+The Miners, led by head coach Keitha Adams in the third season of her second stint as head coach, and 19th season overall, play their home games at the Don Haskins Center in El Paso, Texas, as members of Conference USA.

 Previous season

-The Miners finished the 2024–25 season 11–19, 4–14 in C-USA play, to finish in a tie for last place.
-They lost to Kennesaw State in the first round of the C-USA tournament.
+The Miners finished the 2024–25 season 11–19, 4–14 in C-USA play, to finish in a tie for ninth (last) place.
+They were defeated by Kennesaw State in the first round of the C-USA tournament.

+Preseason

+On October 9, 2025, Conference USA released their preseason poll.
+Kennesaw State was picked to finish tied for eighth in the conference.